 So, in reality, I did not quit my job to move overseas.
-I would have to find one first.
+I would have had to have found one first.

-Instead, I began a rigorous search for a location where my wife Carolyn and I could move to.
+Instead, I began a rigorous search for a location where my wife Carolyn and I could move.
 Somewhere that would allow us the ability to live in comfort off my retirement pensions.

-Before you bemoan the fact that you’re not a wealthy retiree, let me set the record straight on another misconception.
-The one that people believe you have to be rich to live overseas.
+Before you bemoan the fact that you’re not a wealthy retiree, let me set the record straight on another misconception—namely that you have to be rich to live overseas.

 My first career (if you want to call it that) was in the U.S. Navy.
 Of course, we know that all high school graduates join the military to make their fortune.
 It’s the easiest way to become wealthy, right?

 After over 30 years of service, the navy sent me home.
 I wasn’t ready to retire yet.
 I was still having too much fun.

 But orders are orders, so I departed the military and began a second career as a teacher.
 Another wealth-building profession…

 I departed the world of education when our local chancellor decided that the college district’s funds would be better spent on him and his family.
 Which took me to my aforementioned big-box retail job.